Alternate ELPAC Operational Field Test FAQs

 What designated supports and accommodations are available for Alternate ELPAC testing?

 To complete one or more questions, students may need testing resources such as universal tools, designated supports, or accommodations.
-Educators and test examiners (TEs) should refer to the California Assessment Accessibility Resources Matrix web document.
+Educators and test examiners (TEs) should refer to the California Assessment Accessibility Resources Matrix web page on the California Department of Education Assessment Information web page and the Student Accessibility Resources web page.

-All accessibility resources must be loaded in the Test Operations Management System (TOMS) using the TOMS upload file, Individual Student Assessment Accessibility Profile Tool, or manual selection.
+All accessibility resources must be loaded in the Test Operations Management System using the TOMS upload file, Individual Student Assessment Accessibility Profile Tool, or manual selection.
 Designated supports are available to all students when determined for use by an educator or team of educators (with parent/guardian and student input, as appropriate) or specified in the student's individualized education program (IEP) or Section 504 plan.
 Accommodations for the Alternate ELPAC must be permitted to all eligible students if specified in a student's IEP or Section 504 plan.
+Local educational agencies (LEAs) can refer to the following videos for information on how to configure student test settings in TOMS.

 Educators should use the Online Practice and Training Tests web page to provide students with the opportunity to use these accessibility resources within the test delivery system.